PKDT-93/Valorant-Agent-Selector/README.md

 ## Installation:
 -Make sure python3 is installed <br>
 -To run this app, open command prompt/powershell as __ADMIN__ and navigate to the downloaded project directory and type <br> ```python3 instalock.py```. <br>
--Ensure that all the pip modules in the requirements.txt file is installed
+-Ensure that all the pip modules in the requirements.txt file is installed.
+See https://www.activestate.com/resources/quick-reads/how-to-install-pip-on-windows/
 <br>
 <br>
 ## Instructions